 LL: Failure.
 Especially being in the limelight because you have the pressure of having to sustain the momentum.
 I feel like if I fail at this then I am failing someone else’s child who is looking up to me.

 If you are in a position where what you do allows you to touch people’s lives then you have to think about the next person.
 Because of that I work hard also for the generation coming after me – I want to prove to them that it’s possible to be an actor.

-We are basically trying to link all the different fields because in arts there is also the business side, marketing etc. We are creating a platform for young people who want to be in the arts.
+We are basically trying to link all the different fields because in arts there is also the business side, marketing etc. With the project, we are creating a great platform for young people to thrive in the arts.